snotskie/ttrpg/md/index.md

 In general:

 - **Pool of Blessings:** You have a pool of Blessings, representing resources you can draw upon when the moment calls.
-- **Gaining Blessings:** The GM will award Blessings for good role play, creativity, and setting-specific achievements, according to the Blessing Opportunities table below and either your Ethic or the Setting Ethic (at GM discretion).
+- **Gaining Blessings:** You will be awarded Blessings for good role play, creativity, and setting-specific achievements, according to the Blessing Opportunities table below and either your Ethic or the Setting Ethic (at table discretion).
 When you gain a Blessing, roll a $d6$ and add that die to your pool of Blessings.
 - **Spending Blessings:** When you spend a Blessing, remove it from your pool of Blessings.
 An effect may require you to spend a Blessing of at least a certain size or multiple Blessings at the same time.
 The Blessing Notation table below provides examples of how these are notated.
 - **Blessings Bump:** Like your Stat Dice, Blessings also bump, but in a slightly different way.
 When you roll a $1$ on a Blessing, instead of rolling again to increase the value of the roll, gain an additional Blessing.
 As long as you continue to roll a $1$ this way, you continue to gain an additional Blessing.
 - **Gain One at a Time:** If you gain multiple Blessings from a single effect, gain each of those dice separately.
 They do not form a group for the purposes of bumping.